How to get a Good VRBO Deal at a Ski Town

 Finally, if you are flexible in your travels…. e.g. you have flexible vacations and can drive to the ski area, consider doing the opposite of our first piece of advice, and wait as long as you can to book.
 We would NOT advise this for families who need to have flights booked and know where they will be going on their ski vacation.
 However, in some cases you can negotiate a great deal by emailing the rental owner (through VRBO) and asking if they can cut you a last-minute deal on a unit that would otherwise go unused.
 While this can be a way to save money, be warned that it is risky and can also be a way to end up with nothing, or a poorly-rated unit that nobody else wants.

-There is no doubt that VRBO offers an incredible opportunity for finding the best priced accommodation, but there is always a way to get an even better deal.
+There is no doubt that VRBO offers an incredible opportunity for finding the best priced accommodation, and if you are an astute planner you can really score some great deals.
+Know where you want to ski, and keep your eye on your favorite places.
 Plan ahead, be flexible and you could save plenty on your next ski trip.